openaccessapp/Documentation/places.md

 ## Apps

-The AccessApp system consists of two (plus one) apps and a Serverless (Jamstack) backend.
+The AccessApp system consists of two apps

 AccessApp Visitor provides the Visitor experience.

 AccessApp Places allows venues to add and edit themselves.

-AccessApp Administrator enables venues that have added themselves (control) and disables venues that have violated the Terms and Conditions.

 ### PlacesApp